RS Vareo

 The RS Vareo is a modern, single-handed sailing dinghy raced throughout the UK at both club and national level.
 The RS Vareo is a hiking singlehander with an asymmetric spinnaker.

 Fleets have grown throughout the UK and a racing circuit has been developed by the RS Association with sponsored events & championships.
 The GUL RS Vareo National Championships saw a record fleet of 47 competing at Netley SC in July 2007.

 Performance and design

 The RS Vareo has a PY of 1085, making it a little faster than the Laser dinghy in the RYA scheme.

 However its D-PN is slower than that of a Laser, at 92.7.
-The boat is characterised in having good stability up and downwind, well-mannered handling and enough room in the cockpit to take a friend out when not racing.
-The addition of the spinnaker ensures the boat is far more exciting & exhilarating than a conventional monohull.
+According to an independent review, the RS Vareo accelerates quickly upwind and can reach speeds of 12 to 15 knots downwind when fiited with its optional asymmetric spinnaker.
+Its open transom allows the hull to drain quickly after a capsize, and its cockpit is large enough to accommodate two adults.

 Without the complications of a trapeze, the handling characteristics allow a broad range of sailors get the most out of their time on the water; without the challenges and pitfalls of a faster asymmetric single hander.